 Our Mission is to empower immigrants living and working in our communities (Whistler and Pemberton) so they are able to navigate life in Canada independently, competently and confidently; we do this by providing support and information and by connecting them to each other and the wider community.

 The Whistler Multicultural Network (WMN) welcomes and supports newcomers, celebrating their skills and cultures, so that immigrants are empowered and enabled to participate more widely and sustainably in our Community.
 We aim to build a greater understanding and recognition of the skills and values immigrants bring to Whistler and to promote diversity through volunteer-led cultural sharing, training, and education.
+The WMN is a key partner in the Whistler Welcome Centre, providing input to and guidance on the services, programs and activities delivered.
+They are the voice of immigrants in our community and increasingly provide access to funding for Welcome Centre programing.
 The annual Whistler Multicultural Festival, in its seventh year in 2019, is the WMN’s signature project.

 The Whistler Multicultural Network was formed in April 2012 by the Whistler group of the Welcome Sea to Sky project, funded by the SMART Fund, Vancouver Coastal Health.
 The WMN is a key partner in the Whistler Welcome Centre, and collaborates with the Whistler Public Library, Capilano University and Sea to Sky Community Services to deliver federally- and provincially-funded immigrant settlement services, language and literacy programming.
 The Welcome Centre and WMN outreach programs are staffed collaboratively by Capilano University, Community Development & Outreach, and Sea to Sky Community Services (SSCS).